infinum/eightshift-docs/website/docs/basics/extending-classes.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--libs-blue?style=for-the-badge&logo=php&labelColor=2a2a2a)](https://github.com/infinum/eightshift-libs)

 You can extend every class from the library.
-To follow the good practice, you should never use the class directly from the Eightshift-libs in your service container; but instead, you should create a class in your project and extend the class from the Eightshift-libs.
-That is why we made all those [WP-CLI](wp-cli) commands that you saw in the previous chapter.
+To follow the good practice, you should never use the class directly from the Eightshift-libs in your service container.
+Instead, you should create a class in your project and extend the class from the Eightshift-libs.
+That is why we made all those [WP-CLI](wp-cli) commands you saw in the previous chapter.

-We don't do any magic in the Eightshift-libs as we did in previous versions.
-All classes contain only the methods that you need to call using WordPress hooks or filters.
+We don't do any magic in the Eightshift-libs like in previous versions.
+All classes contain only the methods you need to call using WordPress hooks or filters.

 ## Example

-Let's look at a way to add a class that enqueues theme frontend scripts and styles.
+Let's look at a way to add a class that enqueues theme front-end scripts and styles.
-Go to the **root** of your theme, and using the terminal, run this command:
+Go to the **root** of your theme.
+Using the terminal, run this command:

 `wp boilerplate create_enqueue_admin`